DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDropDownButton/1 Configuration/useSelectMode.md

 ---
 ---
 ##### shortDescription
-Specifies whether the widget stores the selected drop-down menu item.
+Specifies whether the UI component stores the selected drop-down menu item.

 ---
 When you set this option to **true**, the following applies: